How to Use Papaya Leaf Juice for Dengue Fever

 If you’re suffering from dengue then it’s important to visit a doctor and have your blood tested for white blood cell and platelet count every couple of days.
 Beyond that, and making sure you stay well hydrated, there’s not a lot modern medicine can do for this debilitating illness.

-Fresh papaya leaf juice is a natural treatment for dengue fever that is gaining popularity because, in both small studies and many people’s personal experiences, the effect on recovering from dengue is dramatic.
+Fresh papaya leaf juice is a natural treatment for dengue fever that is gaining popularity because, in both small studies and many people’s personal experiences, its effect on recovering from dengue is dramatic.

 I’d appreciate hearing from anyone who has tried using papaya leaf juice for dengue or malaria in the comments below, especially how you prepared it and any blood test results you had.

 Please share this page with your friends as well.
 Even if you don’t live in an area where dengue fever is common, many people travel to tropical destinations where it is and need to know that there is a dengue natural treatment available for this terrible disease.